Sebastien-Le/SensoryDataScience/chapters/chapter2.md

 ## The *Stat* corner: breaking a *structure* by resampling
 <br>

-To understand what is an absence of structure we will disturb the data.
-The idea is to mix or resample the data collected for the *Position.A.Food* variable: this new information is stored in a new column called *Position.A.Food.Permuted*.
+In order to understand what a lack of structure is, we are going to disrupt the data.
+The idea is to mix or resample the data collected for the variable *Position.A.Food*: this new information is stored in a new column called *Position.A.Food.Permuted*.

 Create a vector of dimension 135 in which the positions of the participants have been permuted.